kokonut27/Flask-Database-Starter/README.md

-# Flask Database Starter
+# GlitchMedia
-> A Flask social media app to start you off on your journey of database's and Flask.
-Includes an implemented database using Replit's DB and Sqlite3. **#templatejam**
+> A Flask social media app that makes life enojoyable!
+This includes an implemented database using Replit's DB and Sqlite3.

 ### Features:
 * Fully working database using Replit's DB and Sqlite3.